CAPT Matt Testerman, Ph.D, PMP

 As an EP-3E electronic warfare mission commander, he was forward deployed to Rota, Spain with Fleet Air Reconnaissance Squadron (VQ) 2, liaison officer to the Combined Air Operations Center, Vincenza, Italy, completed a disassociated sea tour on USS Abraham Lincoln (CVN 72) as Tactical Action Officer and task force over-the-horizon track coordinator, and a department head tour in VQ-1 as Southwest Asia detachment officer-in-charge and squadron maintenance officer.
 With those units he participated in Operations SOUTHERN WATCH, JOINT ENDEAVOR, DELIBERATE FORGE, ALLIED FORCE, IRAQI FREEDOM, and ENDURING FREEDOM.

 His shore and staff assignments include the U.S. Naval Academy as a military instructor; USSTRATCOM Joint Functional Component Command - Intelligence, Surveillance, Reconnaissance as the liaison to Pacific Command for intelligence collection capabilities and requirements; and as a PhD candidate at University of Rochester.
 He is a graduate of the Carrier Airborne Early Warning Weapons School and of the Joint Advanced Tactical SIGINT Training Program.

-Captain Testerman’s personal decorations include the Defense Meritorious Service Medal, three Air Medals, the Navy Commendation Medal (2 awards), the Navy Achievement Medal (2 awards), and various service and campaign awards.
+Captain Testerman’s personal decorations include the Defense Meritorious Service Medal, Air Medal Strike/Flight (3 awards), the Navy Commendation Medal (2 awards), the Navy Achievement Medal (3 awards), and various unit, service, and campaign awards.